 For more than two and a half years I stayed in the mountains of Luba and Tubo, two neighboring towns of Abra Province, part of Cordillera Administrative Region in the Philippines.
 The purpose is to preach to people about the message of the Bible or what we call “good news of God’s Kingdom”.
 (Matthew 24:14) As one of Jehovah’s Witnesses, we make our earnest efforts to reach far-flung regions in order to preach this good news and help people there whatever their religion is in any way we can.
-I started my journey in the mountains back in the 2012.
+I started my journey in the mountains back in 2012.
 The experiences and lessons I got there are really precious.
-It was one of the best things happened in my life.
+Living there was one of the best things happened in my life.
 To begin with, I will narrate how you can get to Luba and Tubo.

 Going to Luba and Tubo

 When you are traveling from Manila, it would take you a day or two in getting to Luba or Tubo, Abra depending on the weather and the road.
 If it is dry season, it would usually take 11 to 13 hours to get there or a little sooner if you have your own car, or better yet, a motorcycle.

 When the road is dry, you can get there usually by a 4×4 passenger jeepney riding on its “topload”.

 One of the best experiences, however, is to travel by foot going to remote barangays or when there is no available transportation other than walking.
 It usually happens during the rainy season when the road is too muddy or there were soil eruptions that even a motorcycle can no longer pass by.